 Progressive deployment incrementally shifts traffic towards the winner over multiple iterations.

 Fixed-split deployment does not shift traffic between versions.

-Traffic engineering refers to features such as traffic mirroring/shadowing and user segmentation that provide fine-grained controls over how traffic is routed to and from app versions.
+Traffic engineering refers to features such as dark launch, traffic mirroring/shadowing, user segmentation and session affinity that provide fine-grained controls over how traffic is routed to and from app versions.